-FALLACY of begging the question, offering the conclusion or the point at issue as a reason for it-
+FALLACY of begging the question, offering the conclusion or the point at issue as a reason for itself by making use of synonyms or phrases which imply each other, e. g., giving lack of mentality as the reason for insanity.